bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 #### Adding Types

 However, it is very strongly encouraged to specify a type for each parameter, which you do by pre-fixing the parameter name with the type enclosed in square brackets.
-For example, to define three parameters with the most common types, you would use code of the form:
+For example, to define four parameters with the most common types, you would use code of the form:

 ```pwsh
 param (